psycopg/psycopg/docs/advanced/rows.rst

 .. currentmodule:: psycopg.rows

 .. autofunction:: tuple_row
-.. autodata:: TupleRow

 .. autofunction:: dict_row
-.. autodata:: DictRow

 .. autofunction:: namedtuple_row
 .. autofunction:: class_row
+.. autofunction:: args_row
+.. autofunction:: kwargs_row

     This is not a row factory, but rather a factory of row factories.
     Specifying ``row_factory=class_row(MyClass)`` will create connections and